Jalapeño Plant Stages: From Seedling To Harvest (w/Pictures)

 Skip Ahead:

-Before we move on, it is important to be aware that timing varies based on growing conditions.
+Before we move on, it is important to be aware that timing varies based on growing conditions and climate.
 For example, jalapeño plants grown in soil will typically grow more slowly than in hydroponics.
-Similarly, nutrient deficiency, inadequate sunlight, or poor-draining soil can slow plant growth.
+Also nutrient deficiency, inadequate sunlight, or poor-draining soil can slow plant growth and cause other setbacks.

 Seedling Stage (0-3 weeks)